Muhammad was a Forgiving Man

 A Jewish woman used to insult the Prophet and say bad things about him, so a man strangled her until she died, and the Prophet ruled that no blood money was due in this case.
 (Abu Dawud 4349)

-The mere fact that apologists like CAIR's Hooper substitute historical fact with suspect narrative, half-truth and outright deception to convince the rest of us that their prophet was a man of forgiveness is evidence enough that this is not the case.
-Muhammad did not reason with people once he had power.
-He demanded strict obedience, and this is confirmed by many episodes of violent retaliation and punishment.
+The mere fact that apologists like CAIR's Hooper substitute historical fact with suspect narrative, half-truth and outright deception to convince the rest of us that their prophet was a man of forgiveness is evidence that this is not the case.
+Muhammad did not reason with people once he had power; he demanded strict obedience, whihc is confirmed by many episodes of violent retaliation and punishment.

-After killing several of those who insulted him, even Muhammad's own community was in such fear that they would even kill their own family members who were critical of him to avoid his vengeance.
-One man even killed his own wife in the presence of their young children:
+After killing many of those who insulted him, Muhammad's own community was in such fear that they would even killed their own family members who were critical of him to avoid his vengeance.
+One man actually killed his own wife in the presence of their young children:

 A blind man had a slave-mother [his wife, the mother of his children] who used to abuse the Prophet (pbuh) and disparage him.
 He forbade her but she did not stop.
 He rebuked her but she did not give up her habit.
 One night she began to slander the Prophet (pbuh) and abuse him.
 So he took a dagger, placed it on her belly, pressed it, and killed her.
 A child who came between her legs was smeared with the blood that was there.
 Abu Dawud 38:4348.

 Muhammad was told about the gruesome murder the next day and offered his approval.
 The woman may have been a therefore deserved to die.
 That is the lesson in "forgiveness" that the